 The Health Center is committed to providing quality, professional medical care.
 We promote and advocate personal responsibility for choosing a lifestyle that leads to lifelong health.
-We have partnered with Florida Hospital Physician Group to provide full time primary care services.
+We have partnered with Advent Health to provide full time primary care services.
 Services we offer are lab work Monday through Friday (if ordered through our physicians, we cannot accept outside lab orders at this time.)
 Saint Leo has a full time nurse available Monday through Friday 8am-5pm.

 Examples of services offered by the Health Center, include but are not limited to: physicals and annual health promotion visits by appointment, immunizations, treatment for bites and stings, seasonal allergies, urinary tract infections, cold and flu treatment, and earaches.
 We also provide referrals to local medical specialists as needed.